Asad-Zaidi/Awesome-Books/README.md

 **[Awesome Books]**
-    This project is a basic website that allows users to add books to a list.
-The books list is store locally.
+    This project is a basic website that allow users to add books to a list.
+The book list is store locally.
 So you can close your browser and when you open it again you will still have you books list.

 ## 🛠 Built With <a name="built-with"></a>